jiin-son/credit_card_fraud_detection/README.md

 The data used in this project was retrived from: https://www.kaggle.com/mlg-ulb/creditcardfraud

-See my medium post (link here) for more detail description on the model building process. (report in progress)
+See my medium post (link here) for more detail description on the model building process.

 ***
 ### Variables: